-Beginning in the quarter ended September 30, 2020, we began to amortize the deferred contract acquisition costs related to our acquisition of the AffaMed Agreement, composed of the cash payment of \$220,000 for sublicense fees which we were obligated to make pursuant to our PH94B license from Pherin, and the \$125,000 cash payment and \$125,000 fair value of common stock issued for consulting services, in each case exclusively related to our acquisition of the AffaMed Agreement.
+Beginning in the quarter ended September 30, 2020, we began to amortize the deferred contract acquisition costs related to our acquisition of the AffaMed Agreement, composed of the cash payment of \$220,000 for sublicense fees which we were obligated to make pursuant to our fasedienol license from Pherin, and the \$125,000 cash payment and \$125,000 fair value of common stock issued for consulting services, in each case exclusively related to our acquisition of the AffaMed Agreement.
 The contract acquisition costs are amortized over the expected term of our performance obligation to be provided under the AffaMed Agreement.
 As described above in the section entitled Revenue, the outcome of the PALISADE-1 study resulted in an estimated extension of the period over which we will recognize both revenue under the AffaMed Agreement and the period over which we will amortize the deferred contract acquisition costs.
-Our extended estimate of the time required to satisfy our performance obligation required a cumulative catch-up adjustment to amortization of the contract acquisition costs.
-During the quarter ended September 30, 2022, we reversed previously recorded expense of \$83,900, including \$29,100 which had been expensed in the quarter ended June 30, 2022.
-During the quarter ended September 30, 2021, we amortized \$33,600 of contract acquisition costs.
+Our estimate of the extended time required to satisfy our performance obligation required a cumulative catch-up adjustment to amortization of the contract acquisition costs, which we recorded in the second quarter of Fiscal 2023, and extended the future period over which we would recognize the remaining contract acquisition costs.
+During the quarters ended June 30, 2023 and 2022, we amortized approximately \$16,700 and \$29,200 of contract acquisition costs, respectively.